 This is not to say that only people who do not understand social boundaries are run by their inner child.
 This is merely one example.

 Another example of one run by their inner child and not understanding boundaries is when a person has a sense of self-importance.
-They "demand" attention from people of authority by being a 'trouble-maker" they demand for time and need to be the centre of attention.
+They "demand" attention from people of authority by being a 'trouble-maker" they demand time and need to be the centre of attention.

-These sort of personalities are extremely draining to be around, and it is often unclear to persons of authority how to deal with them because they demand attention in the name of professionalism.
+In the workplace, these sorts of personalities are extremely draining to be around, and it is often unclear to persons of authority how to deal with them because they demand attention in the name of professionalism.
 On one level if we go by the rule book, they are not wrong, but it definitely FEELS so wrong.
 I think you can think of one or two people you have encountered right now in your life experience who are like this.

 So how you do deal with people like these?
 Throw them the rule book, do not engage more than is necessary.
 And simply point them in the direction to find the answers.